uditGhosh10/WebScrapper/README.md

 # Amazon Review Scraper using Selectorlib

 A simple amazon scraper to extract product details and prices from Amazon.com using Python Requests and Selenium.
+This is the initial step required for generating dataset for perfomring Aspect Based Sentiment Analysis.
 ## Usage

 1. Setting up Environment: Run `pip3 install -r requirements.txt`